Does Israel merit support?

 One of the prevailing myths about the establishment of Israel is that the U.S. acted from the purest of motives: sympathy for the oppressed.
 But the geopolitics of the time suggest otherwise.
 After World War I, the Middle East was carved up into new nations controlled and exploited by England and France.
 After World War II, ferment was building in these countries to throw off their imperialist yokes.
+Much of this new political thrust was socialist, and as such, gained sympathy from the Soviet Union, the U.S.'s bitter Cold War opponent.
+Placing a U.S. surrogate in the midst of the growing maelstrom made sense to U.S. policymakers.
+And indeed, from the day it was founded, the U.S. has provided Israel with billions of dollars yearly in armaments and other benefits, including cash.

 This U.S. initiative dovetailed beautifully with the Zionist visions of Israel's founders.
 As far back as the 19th century, Jewish leaders such as Theodor Herzl dreamed of a Jewish state.
 Others saw this dream as reclaiming the "Holy Land" to which they believed they had a God-given right.
 To them the "Holy Land" extended north past Syria to include Lebanon, and so their intent was expansionist under the biblical rubric of Eretz Israel - or Greater Israel.
 The Jewish plight after World War II and U.S. political needs conjoined to realize the dream.
 This pretty much guaranteed that the U.S. would support - or not strenuously object to - most anything Israel did, whether it was Ariel Sharon's complicity in the massacre of up to 3,500 Palestinian and Lebanese civilians in the Sabra and Shatila refugee camps in 1982 - an act condemned as genocide by a UN commission; the illegal occupation of the West Bank and the proliferation of Jewish settlements; or the grossly disproportionate "retaliatory" slaughter of Gaza's civilians being repeated today.